Hunting down food deals in Las Vegas is one of my favorite ways to preserve my bankroll, and that starts with breakfast.

-To aid value seekers like me, I figured that creating and maintaining a breakdown of cheap breakfast options in Las Vegas would be helpful.
+To aid value seekers like myself, I figured that creating and maintaining a breakdown of cheap breakfast options in Las Vegas would be helpful.

-Of course, I’ll be sure to link to each restaurant’s menu so you can easily compare your options.
+Of course, I’ll link out to each menu so that you can double-check pricing and options before making the trip.

 Cheap Breakfast On The Strip

-Pyramid Cafe at Luxor: Home to numerous cheap breakfast options, Pyramid Cafe serves a collection of eggs, waffles, pancakes, and French toast.
-While only a few items are sub-$15, most items can be had for $20 or less.
+Pyramid Cafe at Luxor: Home to numerous inexpensive options, Pyramid Cafe serves a collection of eggs, waffles, pancakes, and French toast.
+While only a few items are sub-$15, most are $20 or less.

-America at New York New York: A bastion of cheap breakfast deals, nearly everything on America’s breakfast menu is $15 or less.
-Highlights include a collection of omelets, pancakes, French toast, waffles, chicken & waffles, a breakfast burrito, and various egg meals.
+America at New York New York: A bastion of deals, nearly everything on America’s breakfast menu is $15 or less.
+Highlights include omelets, pancakes, French toast, waffles, chicken & waffles, a breakfast burrito, and various egg dishes.

 I recently stopped in and ordered the NY Steak and Eggs in addition to French Toast (pictured below) – It was a lot.
 It was a rock-solid meal for the price.

 Aria Patisserie: As one of the more upscale resorts on the Strip, deals at Aria can be tough to find.
-The Patisserie, however, serves a number of inexpensive breakfast items which include a breakfast sandwich, breakfast burrito, ham & swiss croissant, and omelettes.
+The Patisserie, however, serves several inexpensive breakfast items, including a breakfast sandwich, breakfast burrito, ham & swiss croissant, and omelets.

 Uniquely, Aria’s Patisserie also serves a number of both sweet and savory crepes.